Processing of personal data

 - to a member organisation approved by the European Commission as having a suitable level of data protection for example the EU-US Privacy Shield which covers transfers to the US.
 Visit www.privacyshield.gov/ for more information.

-If we exit the European Union without a withdrawal agreement (a “No-Deal Brexit”) we will continue to transfer personal data to countries within the EEA and to those countries that the European Commission has already deemed to provide an adequate level of protection for your personal data on the basis that they are also deemed to provide adequate levels of protection for personal data by the British government.
+Following our exit from the European Union, we will continue to transfer personal data to countries within the EEA and to those countries that the European Commission has already deemed to provide an adequate level of protection for your personal data on the basis that they are also deemed to provide adequate levels of protection for personal data by the British government.

 How long do we keep your personal data for?